-Inview of enhancement in CGTMSE coverage up to Rs.2 crore from the earlier limit of Rs.1 crore, the Indian Banks Association (IBA) has formulated a common MSME loan application for adaption of all memeber bank of IBA.
-Scheduled Commercial Banks, Regional Rural Banks and select Financial Institutions who are member institutions of CGTMSE extend credit facilities to Micro or Small Enterprises units by way of term loan and/or working capital facilities, without the hassles of collateral security and/or third party guarantee.
+In view of enhancement in CGTMSE coverage up to Rs.2 crore from the earlier limit of Rs.1 crore, the Indian Banks Association (IBA) has formulated a common MSME loan application for adaption of all member bank of IBA.
+Scheduled Commercial Banks, Regional Rural Banks, and select Financial Institutions who are member institutions of CGTMSE extend credit facilities to Micro or Small Enterprises units by way of term loan and/or working capital facilities, without the hassles of collateral security and/or third-party guarantee.

-Commercial Banks / Financial Institutions extend facility up to Rs.200 lakh under the scheme, if the borrower is eligible for CGTMSE credit guarantee scheme.RRBs provide facilities up to Rs.50 lakh
+Commercial Banks / Financial Institutions extend facility up to Rs.200 lakh* under the scheme if the borrower is eligible for the CGTMSE credit guarantee scheme.RRBs provide facilities up to Rs.50 lakh.

-Any facility given on the basis of third party guarantee and where the type of activity is not manufacturing, services and retail trade shall be disqualified for coverage under the scheme.
+Any facility is given on the basis of a third-party guarantee, and where the type of activity is not manufacturing, services and retail trade shall be disqualified for coverage under the scheme.

 Partial collateral security model introduced by CGTMSE where the Member Lending Institutions (MLIs) will be allowed to obtain collateral security for a part of the credit facility, whereas the remaining part of the credit facility, up to a maximum of ₹ 200 lakh can be covered under the scheme.

-Guarantee fee/service fee: At present, guarantee fee is payable @1.5% (0.75% in case of North Eastern Region including the state of Sikkim) on the credit facility agreed to be covered by the Trust.
+Guarantee fee/service fee: At present, the guarantee fee payable @1.00% in the case of credit facility up to Rs.
+5 Lakh and @1.5% for above Rs.5 lakh (0.75% in case of North Eastern Region including the state of Sikkim) on the credit facility agreed to be covered by the Trust.